-"At least let me go with you!" he mumbled into the jacket, catching the spirit by surprise.
+"At last, let me go with you!" he mumbled into the jacket, catching the spirit by surprise.

 Yuugi looked up, a small smile now on his face.

 "If you don't want to face anyone else, at last let me accompany you!
-If you have to leave, the least I can do is be able to say goodbye."
+If you have to leave, the last I want to do is being able to say goodbye."

 Atemu looked into his aibou's face, unsure about what to decide.

 "Do you really think this is a good idea, aibou?
 Do you think you will be strong enough?
-Will you be able to turn around and walk back into your life, after I am gone?"
+Will you be able to turn around and walk back into your life, after I'm gone?"